Vicente 'Chente' Fernández, 'El Rey' of ranchera music, has died at 81

 "He would sing these songs with so much pathos and so much emotion, that grown men would cry, and he would cry," Cobo said.
 "Perhaps because he was such a macho man, he could cry.
 And that made him all the more iconic and legendary."

-Fernandez was born in 1940, in a small town in the central ranching state of Guadalajara.
+Fernández was born in 1940, in a small town in the central ranching state of Jalisco.
 As a boy his family moved to Tijuana, where he worked odd jobs – washing cars, digging ditches, shining shoes, and pouring the foundation for the homes in some of that city's early suburbs.

 Transmito mi pésame a familiares, amigos y millones de admiradores de Vicente Fernández, símbolo de la canción ranchera de nuestro tiempo, conocido y reconocido en México y en el extranjero.— Andrés Manuel (@lopezobrador_) December 12, 2021